NorthernWidget/DS3231/Documentation/Alarms.md

 bool checkIfAlarm(byte Alarm);
 ```

 NOTE TO PROGRAMMERS: this version of the method always overwrites the value of the alarm flag to zero.
+An alternate version, below, allows programs an option to preserve the value of the flag in the DS3231.

 It may be desirable to do so in programs that re-use a single alarm repeatedly.